Duquesne Brewing Company: Founding

 The Duquesne Brewing Company was officially incorporated on April 4, 1899.
 The first president was Henry Miller, formerly a furniture salesman.
 The original trademark of the brand was a depiction of Fort Duquesne (though it actually featured a depiction of the Fort Pitt Blockhouse with the words "Fort Duquesne" underneath it), and the more recognizable "Prince of Pilseners" trademark was added later.

 The brewery decided to use refrigerated train cars to ship the beer, an innovative move in the early twentieth century.
 A Chicago stockyard man, Max Epstein, connected Duquesne with Armour and Company, and had Duquesne's company logo emblazoned on one of the cars.
 At first sight, the Duquesne reps thought the car was a giant billboard for their company and purchased twenty cars.
 The money that Epstein netted from the sale enabled him to found the General American Transportation Corporation.

 Even before Prohibition, Pittsburgh's brewing operations had begun to combine into fewer players, with most ending up under either the umbrella of the Pittsburgh Brewing Company or the Independent Brewing Company of Pittsburgh.
 Duquesne was among fifteen joining the latter in 1905.

 Prohibition

 Starting in 1920, Prohibition forced many breweries, distillers, and taverns to close.
-Duquesne was one of only 725 American breweries left when the movement was repealed in April 1933.
+Duquesne was one of only 725 American breweries left when the Eighteenth Amendment was repealed in April 1933.
 In 1937, the company renamed itself as the Duquesne Brewing Company of Pittsburgh.
 The company, reformed under their original charter, emerged as the largest brewing company in Pennsylvania at a yearly production rate of 325,000 barrels.